-Another easiest way for hiding browsing history from Google is to delete your search history.
+Another easiest way to hide browsing history from Google is to delete your search history.
 Here are the steps for wiping out your Google Chrome search history:

-- Open Google Chrome > Click on More menu > Tap on the three dots that appear on the top right side of your browser.
+- Open Google Chrome > Click on More menu > Tap on the three dots on your browser’s top right side.

 - Go to the History menu > Tap on the History option > Click on Clear browsing data to delete your entire search history at once.
 (If you want to delete individual searches, select the boxes to the left of different search listings and click on Delete).